 "I give up!" the King exclaimed, "Hangman, hang me!"

 "No!"
 Lilla exclaimed, "Father please!" she declared, "Why can I not have many lovers like Mama!"

 "Because I want you to settle down with a nice boy and be happy." he said.

 "I have a Castle," said Boris,

 "I have a degree in mechanical engineering and a modest terraced house in Sheffield," Harold admitted.

-"So you will live here in Wengerstadt?" the king asked, "And help me with the clocks?" he suggested, "And rule with Lilla when I'm gone?"
+"So you will live here in Wengerstadt?" the King asked, "And help mend my clocks?" he suggested, "And rule with Lilla when I'm gone?"

 "Oh," said Harold briefly regretting whipping out his tool, "Oh, well perhaps not!" he replied.